Wedding Budget Breakdown Calculator

 How to Use This Tool:

-- Select the Category allocation model.
-The balanced model follows a data-style wedding breakdown, while city, restaurant, and backyard models shift money toward the categories those plans usually stress.
+- Pick the Category allocation model that best matches the event style.
+The balanced model follows a 2026 data-style category baseline, while the city, restaurant, and backyard models shift money toward the costs those plans usually stress.

 Interpreting Results:

-Headroom after reserve or Budget gap after reserve is the first result to check.
-It compares modeled quotes against the spendable budget after the reserve is held back.
-A negative result means the reserve has already been consumed by modeled quote overrun.
+Headroom after reserve and Budget gap after reserve are the fastest health checks.
+Headroom means modeled quotes still fit inside the spendable plan after the reserve is held back.
+A budget gap means modeled quotes have already consumed money that was supposed to protect hidden costs.

-- Payment Forecast helps identify near-term cash pressure from due-window balances plus any reserve gap.
+- Payment Forecast is the cash timing view: Cash to hold now combines likely due-window balances with any reserve gap.

-- Planning Notes call out the largest pressure point, reserve status, and contract checks.
+- Planning Notes call out the reserve status, biggest pressure point, thin-reserve warning, and heavy cash-flow window when those apply.

-- A balanced status does not prove vendor quotes are complete; verify taxes, fees, service charges, tips, overtime, and due dates in each proposal.
+- A Within plan status does not prove every quote is complete.
+Verify taxes, fees, service charges, gratuities, overtime, vendor meals, delivery, and due dates in the signed proposal.

 Technical Details: